 Provide Users with Meaningful Field Names

-- Use the label parameter to apply friendly names to dimensions or measures for end users, while maintaining database-friendly names within the View and Model files.
-A couple of common terms to consider renaming, would be changing “Count" to "Number of" and "Sum" to "Total."
-If you aren't sure which words are jargon, work with a business user to build out some common reports, and see what words they use to describe what they are looking for.
+labelparameter to apply friendly names to dimensions or measures for end users, while maintaining database-friendly names within the view and model files.
+You might consider renaming a couple of common terms, like "Count" to "Number of" and "Sum" to "Total."
+If you aren't sure which words are meaningful to users, work with a business user to build out some common reports, and see what words they use to describe what they are looking for.

 |Try This||Instead of This|